Austrian Airlines

 per passenger, Austrian Airlines claims

-How Austrian Airlines Resists Claims
+Common Challenges With Austrian Airlines Claims

-Austrian's initial rejection rate is moderate — approximately 35% of claims.
 They are generally cooperative on valid claims, particularly for Lufthansa Group connecting passengers.

 Common rejection wording includes 'weather conditions' (particularly for winter delays on Eastern European routes) and 'ATC restrictions' — we verify these claims against actual data.